Mr-KulwinderSingh/jolie_mimi_boutique/README.md

 4. **Customer Segments**:

     - Teenage customers: Individuals which are interested in purchasing quality fabric and latest trendy clothes from a reliable source.
-    - All ages(above teenage): All other customers who know where you get from basic to high cost and for all types of occasions clothes and jewellery.
+    - All ages(above teenage): All other customers who know where you get from basic to high quality and for all types of occasions clothes and jewellery.
     - Asian Females: We are not only dealing with western culture oriented clothes and jewellery even we serve our asian community as well by selling their cultural dresses and some unstitched variety clothes.

 5. **Value Proposition**: